epogrebnyak/lamr/README.md

 [basics]: https://github.com/jlevy/the-art-of-command-line?tab=readme-ov-file#basics
 [ds]: https://jeroenjanssens.com/dsatcl/chapter-1-introduction#what-is-the-command-line

-Unlike many online courses `lamr` is open-source software written in Python - you can explore its code and propose changes or enhancements by writing an issue and submitting a pull request.
+Unlike many online courses `lamr` is open-source software written in Python.
+You can explore its code and propose changes or enhancements by writing an issue and submitting a pull request.
 This way you can practice how to work collaboratively on a Python project and teach something to others.

+> add a GitHub workflow tip

 ## Installation